For those just joining us, I’m about to hike the Appalachian Trail–Georgia to Maine, almost 2,200 miles.

-March 1 I had imagined what this day would be like.
+March 1: I had imagined what this day would be like.
 But it wasn’t like that.
 It was just another day.
 No hoopla, no feeling of grandness.
 It was good, but it doesn’t quite feel real.
-It was after 2p before we were at the top of Springer and I signed in at the resister.
-My good friend Michael drove me to the trail and hiked the first mile with me.
+Yet.
+It was after 2p before my dear friend Michael and I we were at the top of Springer and I signed in at the resister.
+Michael drove me to the trail and hiked the first mile with me.
+Thank goddess for friends!

 I started the day with one less toenail.
 An injury over a month ago didn’t seem so bad at the time.
 But putting on my socks this morning, Pop!
 Off it came.

 I passed several day hikers going in the opposite direction, they looked at me oddly.
 I imagined that they were a bit in awe, as if it were obvious that this lone woman was starting a momentous thru hike.
 Only later did I realize that the right side of my face was smeared with the glaze from the donut holes I’d cramed into my mouth as I left Michael at the Springer parking lot.
-I only walked as far as Stover Creek shelter, mm2.7.
+I only walked as far as Stover Creek shelter, mile marker 2.7.
 There are a dozen thru hikers here.
 My favorite is Rambo (who did 1,400 miles in 2012) and his partner Tim (who I’ve tried to call The One They Call Tim, after a Monty Python movie).
-They must be around 20, very laid back.
+They must be around 20, very laid back young men.
 There’s also Pack Rat who seems odd.
 He says this is his 3rd thru hike attempt and that he’s done all but the last 500 miles.
-But his gear is all new–he’s never even set up the hammock before and he claims is pack is 70+pounds.
-I can believe it too!
-He told stories of running all the downhills, night hiking, falling snakes and taking 2 months of zero days.
+But his gear is all new–he’s never even set up the hammock before and he claims his pack is 70+pounds.
+I am skeptical, but he’s told stories of running all the downhills, night hiking, falling snakes and taking 2 months of zero days.
 It’s hard to believe, but I’m in no position to call him a liar.

-Cold probably only 40 degrees F today cloudy.
+Cold, probably only 40 degrees F today and cloudy.
 Will drop well below freezing tonight.
 Adding layers to sleep in.

 If I were a purist I would take a shuttle back to Horse Gap tomorrow.
-But I’m not.
+But I’m not going to.
 I’ve done this section lots of times, the last time in November.
 Gonna skip it.
 As slowly as I’m moving I could use the extra time.

+I’ve been sick.
+I’ve had to replace gear.
+It’s colder and wetter than I’d expected (mostly because I planned to star a month later).
 I know this sounds like a very bad beginning, but I’m not daunted.
-I’ll make the adjustments I need to make and keep moving forward!
+I’ll make the adjustments I need and keep moving forward!
 I believe I can go all the way to Maine.
 The only way to know is to try.